magnon000/TC-3-P-ELP/Go/README.md

 end/
 ```
 ### 2. mode file
-> * need to define file name (path+partial name) for multiplication result. file name partially contains time info.
+> * Need to define file name (path+partial name) for multiplication result.
+File name automatically contains timestamp.
 ```
 resultFile     = "./res_"
 ```
-> * need to specify file names, and numbers of file.
+> * Need to specify input file names, and the number of files.
-> * for now we used a simple list []string to manager matrix files (numbers < 7).
+> * For now we used a simple list []string to manager matrix files (number of files < 7).

-example:
+Example:
 ```
 matriceA_raw   = "matrix_input_txt/test_set1/A_1000x500.txt"
 ...
-matriceNbr     = 3
+matriceNbr     = 7
 var matrix_raw_list = [...]string{ // TODO: read .txt names from a file?
 	matriceA_raw,
 	matriceB_raw,